thisiskushal31/blog/src/content/markdown/database-mastery-series-index.md

 1. Start with our [Relational vs NoSQL Databases Guide](https://thisiskushal31.github.io/blog/#/blog/relational-vs-nosql-databases-complete-guide)
 2. Understand your data model requirements (structured vs flexible)
 3. Evaluate performance needs (latency, throughput, scale)
-4. Review the relevant mastery series for your top candidates
+4. Review the relevant deployment guide series for your top candidates
 5. Use the decision matrices to make final choices

 ### 🏢 **I Need to Deploy Multiple Databases**

-1. Review each relevant mastery series
+1. Review each relevant deployment guide series
 2. Use consistent decision frameworks across databases
 3. Consider infrastructure patterns (all cloud-managed, all self-managed, hybrid)
 4. Optimize for operational consistency where possible